-So, if you’d like to be a bit more comfortable and energetic at work, then strengthening your abs and back muscles would be a great place to start.
+Therefore, if you’d like to be a bit more comfortable and energetic at work, then strengthening your abs and back muscles would be a great place to start.

 Before diving into the specific workouts that will finally send your abs out of hiding, there are a couple of anatomical jargon you need to be familiar with.
-These are just fancy names for the muscles that make up the abs and they are:
+These are just fancy names for the muscles that make up the abs, and they are:

-- Rectus abdominis (front abs commonly known as six-packs)
+- Rectus abdominis (front abs, commonly known as six-packs)

-- Internal and external obliques (side abs found around the waist).
+- Internal and external obliques (side abs, found around the waist).

 Got it?
 Great!
 Keep those in mind because I’ll be mentioning them a lot in the coming paragraphs.

-Now, let’s move on to the actual workouts:
+Now, let’s move on to the actual workouts.

-Crunches are great for eliciting muscle activity in the rectus abdominis and this helps greatly in strengthening those muscles.
+Crunches are great for eliciting muscle activity in the rectus abdominis, and this helps greatly in strengthening those muscles.

-- Lie on your back, bend your knees and place your feet closely together and flat on the floor.
+- Lie on your back, bend your knees, and place your feet closely together and flat on the floor.
 You may want to hold on to something with your toes to make it easier.